wellyshen/react-cool-virtual/README.md

     itemCount: TOTAL_COMMENTS,
     // Estimated item size (with padding)
     itemSize: 122,
+    // The number of items that you want to load/or pre-load, it will trigger the `loadMore` callback
-    // Starts to pre-fetch data when the user scrolls within every 5 items, e.g. 1 - 5, 6 - 10 and so on (default = 15)
+    // when the user scrolls within every items, e.g. 1 - 5, 6 - 10, and so on (default = 15)
     loadMoreCount: BATCH_COMMENTS,
-    // Provide the loaded state for a batch items to tell the hook whether the `loadMore` should be triggered or not
+    // Provide the loaded state of a batch items to the callback for telling the hook
+    // whether the `loadMore` should be triggered or not
     isItemLoaded: (loadIndex) => isItemLoadedArr[loadIndex],
-    // The callback will be invoked when more data needs to be loaded
+    // We can fetch the data through the callback, it's invoked when more items need to be loaded
     loadMore: (e) => loadData(e, setComments),
   });